NorthernScott/thefreerealms/docs/Locations/Port Zug.md

 The Court of the Grand Vizier is always presided over by either the Grand Vizier themself or, frequently, by an appointed magistrate.
 The court follows only basic rules of evidence and semi-elaborate rules of order that are somewhat flexible depending on the presiding magistrate.
 Judgments are usually handed down immediately following arguments and presentation of evidence, with punishments and sentences often carried out on the spot.
 Although petitioners can appeal to the Arshun, in practice the Arshun has not heard a case in over 12 years.

 While such a system could be rife with corruption and primed for abuse, the Maq'Sahir understand that stability is key to their flourishing and make a concerted effort to deliver actual justice and at least the appearance of impartiality.
-It is purely this self-interested goodwill that ensures the court process is more than a showtrial.
+It is purely this self-interested goodwill that ensures the court process is more than a show trial.

 ## Culture

 ### Drugs & Alcohol

 Recreational activities include a cornucopia of brothels, dune sled racing in the "Empty Quarter," gladiatorial combat, athletics contests (held nude at the arena), a sirprisingly large zoo, sailing races, eating contests, parties, orgies, drinking, and the consumption of a hashish-like drug called "[[Majnun]]."

+??? info "Spoilers"

-(A more potent and possibly adulterated form called "[[Majnun#j'nuninn|j'nunninn]]" has recently appeared and been associated with several deaths.)
+	A more potent and possibly adulterated form of Majnun, called "[[Majnun#j'nuninn|j'nunninn]]," has recently appeared and been associated with several deaths.

 ## Slavery